centrebalearbiodiversitat/metabarcoding/README.md

-# metabarcoding
+# Metabarcoding
-random metabarcoding scripts
+Scripts used in CBB metabarcoding projects.